-RSI Indicator Divergence Setups - Bullish Divergence RSI and Bearish Divergence RSI
+RSI Divergence Setups - Bullish Divergence RSI and Bearish Divergence RSI

-Forex Divergence is one of the trade setups used by traders.
-It involves looking at a chart & one more trading indicator.
-For our example we shall use the RSI.
+FX Divergence is one of the trade transaction setups used by traders.
+It involves looking at a chart and one more indicator.
+For our example we shall use RSI indicator.

-To spot this divergence set up find 2 chart points at which price makes a new swing high or a new swing low but the RSI indicator does not, indicating a divergence between price & momentum.
+To spot this divergence set up find 2 chart points at which price makes and forms a new swing high or new swing low but the RSI does not, indicating a divergence between price & momentum.

 RSI Forex Divergence Example: